Nonassociatuve generalization of supersymmetry: Discussion and conclusions

 \section{Discussion and conclusions}

-In this Letter we have shown that idea of supersymmetry can be extended with the inclusion of nonassociativity into supersymmetry.
+In this Letter we have shown that the idea of supersymmetry can be extended with the inclusion of nonassociativity into supersymmetry.
 We have defined associators with three and four multipliers and have shown the consistency of these definitions.
-It is shown that for some special choice of parameters of four associator such associator gives rise to angular momentum operator.
+It is shown that for some special choice of the parameters of four associator such an associator gives rise to an angular momentum operator.

-We have seen that momentum, angular momentum and spin operators have nonassociative decompositions.
-It allow us to ask the question: is there a nonassociative algebra $\mathcal A$ in which there exists an associative algebra $\mathcal Q \subset \mathcal A$ such that $\mathcal G$ is the algebra of quantum operators ?
-It means that the operators $G \in \mathcal G$ are the operators either of quantum mechanics or quantum field theory.
-If the the answer is positive then appear interesting situation: any quantum operator can be decomposed as a multilineal combination of nonassociative constituents.
-In such situation one can give positive answer on old question: is there an alternative quantum mechanics ?
-The matter is that one can rearrange brackets in the nonassociative operator decomposition of quantum operator and redefine the action of the operator on wave function.
+We have seen that momentum, angular momentum, and spin operators have nonassociative decompositions.
+This allows us to ask the question whether there is a nonassociative algebra $\mathcal A$ in which there exists an associative algebra $\mathcal Q \subset \mathcal A$ such that $\mathcal G$ is the algebra of quantum operators.
+This means that the operators $G \in \mathcal G$ are the operators of either quantum mechanics or quantum field theory.
+If the answer is positive, then an interesting situation occurs: any quantum operator can be decomposed as a multilineal combination of nonassociative constituents.
+In such a situation one can give a positive answer to the old question whether there is an alternative quantum mechanics.
+The fact of the matter is that one can rearrange brackets in the nonassociative operator decomposition of quantum operator and redefine the action for the wave-function operator.

-In connection with the decompositions \eqref{4-10}-\eqref{4-30} one can remember the hidden variables theory (HVT) where hidden variables are classical variables.
-The HVT argues that the quantum state of a physical system does not give a complete description for the system.
-In HVT it is supposed that quantum mechanics represents a statistical approximation of an unknown deterministic theory, where all observables have defined values fixed by unknown variables.
-The difference between the decompositions \eqref{4-10}-\eqref{4-30} presented here and HVT is that constituents $Q_a, Q_{\dot a}$ are nonassociative quantities but in HVT unknown variables are classical ones.
-Even more one can show \cite{Dzhunushaliev:2007cx} that nonassociative quantities are unobservable ones.
-It means that nonassociative decompositions can not be considered as HVT.
+In connection with the decompositions \eqref{4-10}-\eqref{4-30}, one can remember the hidden variables theory (HVT) where hidden variables are the classical ones.
+The HVT argues that a quantum state of a physical system does not give a complete description of the system.
+It is assumed in the HVT that quantum mechanics represents a statistical approximation of an unknown deterministic theory, where all observables have defined values fixed by unknown variables.
+The difference between the decompositions \eqref{4-10}-\eqref{4-30} presented here and the HVT is that constituents $Q_a, Q_{\dot a}$ are nonassociative quantities but in the HVT the unknown variables are classical ones.
+Moreover, one can show \cite{Dzhunushaliev:2007vg} that nonassociative quantities are unobservable ones.
+This means that nonassociative decompositions cannot be considered as the HVT.